Christopher and Mary Love

 —Mary Love

-Mary’s letter prompts me to reflect on my own beliefs and assess the contemporary notions of love that are prevalent in today’s culture.
-Her love for her husband was neither self-centered nor idolatrous, but a love deeply rooted in the One who first loved us and who dealt the heaviest stroke of all upon His only begotten Son, so that whoever believes in Him should not perish but have eternal life.
-Rather than focusing on her imminent loss, Mary shifted her focus, and her husband’s, to their first love and eternal bridegroom—our Lord Jesus Christ.
+Mary’s letter invites me to reflect on my own beliefs and evaluate the prevailing notions of love in today’s culture.
+Her love for her husband was neither self-centered nor idolatrous, but a love deeply rooted in the One who first loved us—the One who dealt the heaviest stroke of all upon His only begotten Son, whom He loves, so that whoever believes in Him should not perish but have eternal life.
+Rather than focusing on her imminent loss, Mary shifted her focus, and her husband’s, to their first Love and eternal Bridegroom—our Lord Jesus Christ.

-Mary Love’s letter appears in both James Anderson’s Memorable Women of the Puritan Times, Volume One and Don Kistler’s biography A Spectacle Unto God: The Life and Death of Christopher Love, both published by Soli Deo Gloria Publications.
+Mary Love’s letter appears in both James Anderson’s Memorable Women of the Puritan Times (Volume One) and Don Kistler’s A Spectacle Unto God: The Life and Death of Christopher Love, both published by Soli Deo Gloria Publications.

 2 thoughts on “Christopher and Mary Love